grant-olson/BitMessageForum/README.md

     bundle install

-If you are using different settings for the PyBitmessage server, you will need to change that in `config/settings.yml`.
+If you are using different settings for the PyBitmessage server, you will need to change that on the [settings page](http://localhost:4567/settings/) or by manually editing `config/settings.yml`.

 #### Running BMF